Omar-p/learning-notes/aws/aws.md

   - there are limits
 - Global service / global resilience
 - IAM of your account is trusted fully by your account, can do anything.
-    - if IAM allow one identity to do something, the account automatically trust the identity in the same way it trust IAM.
+    - if IAM allows one identity to do something, the account automatically trusts the identity in the same way it trust IAM.
     - No direct control on external accounts or users. control only local identities in your account.
     - make use of identity federation -->[take identities u have[fb account] and use it indirectly to use aws] and MFA

-  - every aws account come with its own running copy of IAM, it's own db
+  - every aws account comes with its own running copy of IAM, its own db
-  - IAM is globally resilience service, any data is always secure in any aws regions.
+  - IAM is a global resilience service, any data is always secure in any aws regions.
-    - IAM u see in each of ur AWS accounts is  your own dedicated instance of IAM separate from other account and from any one else accounts.
+    - IAM u see in each of your AWS accounts is your own-dedicated instance of IAM separate from another account and from any one else account.
-     - my AWS account trust my  instance of IAM.
+     - my AWS account trusts my instance of IAM.
      - IAM is trusted fully by the account, IAM as a service can do as much as the root user.
-      - inside IAM we can create other identities, IAM can allow those identities to <br> do certain things. because a single aws account trust IAM, if IAM allows one of identity that it manages to do something, the account automatically trust the identity in the same way it trust IAM.
+      - inside IAM, we can create other identities, IAM can allow those identities to <br> do certain things. because a single aws account trust IAM, if IAM allows one of identity that it manages to do something, the account automatically trust the identity in the same way it trust IAM.

 - IAM --->
   - User --> Identities which represent humans or applications that need access to your account.
-  - Group --> Collections of related users e.g. development team, finance or HR
+  - Group --> Collections of related users e.g., development team, finance or HR
   - Role ---> Can be used by aws services, or for granting external access to your account. [when you want to grant access to services in your account to an uncertain number of entities].
       - Example for IAM ROLE -> if you want all EC2 instances in your account to be able to access the simple storage service, then you can create a role which grants access to the simple storage service, and then allow instances to use that role.